 Easy to make Waffles with a quick Salted Caramel Sauce.
 Today was a grey and gloomy day in Zurich, which meant the only reasonable thing to do was to stay indoors and make waffles with salted caramel sauce for lunch.
 That’s right – lunch.
 With the rain drizzling outside and temperatures nearing frosty, neither my husband and I were willing to venture outside for provisions.
 A quick inventory of the fridge and pantry revealed

 A delicious Chocolate Coconut Cake worthy of a celebration or a simple afternoon tea.
-“Why another recipe for chocolate cake?”, you might ask.
-For nearly a decade now, I thought I had found THE chocolate cake recipe, namely Nigella Lawson’s Old-Fashioned Chocolate Cake, which has been my faithful go-to chocolate cake recipe for every occasion from birthday parties to moments where I simply felt that chocolate cake was the answer (like on Friday
+Chocolate Coconut Cake “Why another recipe for chocolate cake?”, you might ask.
+For nearly a decade now, I thought I had found THE chocolate cake recipe, namely Nigella Lawson’s Sour Cream Chocolate Cake, which has been my faithful go-to chocolate cake recipe for every occasion from birthday parties to moments where I simply felt that chocolate cake was the

 A delicious and fail-proof recipe for a Moist Carrot Cake with Lemon Frosting which is both tangy and delicious.
 It’s been a long while since I’ve done a spot of baking.
 Oddly enough, this period of kitchen absenteeism has seen me eating more cakes and sweets than ever before, thanks to the local pâtisserie shop down the road.